There are just three components to hiring a great Development Director:

 2) Tell me about the largest individual ask you yourself have made.
 Tell me the story.
 Did you get the gift?
 Why or why not?

 You are looking for a few things here.

 First, does the candidate have experience making asks at or above the level you need solicited?
 If your organization regularly solicits prospects for $500,000 and the candidate has only asked for $50,000, that’s a flag and you need to dig deep.

 Second, listen for how the candidate made the ask and the process leading up to it.
 If she doesn’t tell you this information, ask in a follow-up question.
 You are listening for how the prospect was cultivated, how the ask number was arrived at, and what the candidate did to close the gift.

-Did she follow-up after an initial answer of ‘no’?
-Did she need to hang in there and really work to close the gift?
-Did she work with the prospect to be sure the prospect’s philanthropic aims were met and that a true partnership was formed?
+Did they follow-up after an initial answer of ‘no’?
+Did they need to hang in there and really work to close the gift?
+Did they work with the prospect to be sure the prospect’s philanthropic aims were met and that a true partnership was formed?
 This question reveals if the candidate works with a partnered philanthropy mindset or just focuses on transactional charity.

 3) In fundraising trainings you often hear, “Your love of the organization must trump your fear of asking.”
 What do you LOVE about this organization?